TommyGymer/Flight-Sim/Physics/Baked Physics Format.md

 ---
 #### .bpf

-The simplest way of achiving this would be to create an xml file using a C++ library, then edit the file extension to be .bpf
+The simplest way of achieving this would be to create an xml file using a C++ library, then edit the file extension to be .bpf

 This would allow me to determine which files are correct when allowing a user to select one of these files